-I was scrolling into Facebook news today, and a post saying stopped me, “ Aleppo is liberated”.
+I was scrolling into the Facebook news today, and a post saying stopped me, “ Aleppo is liberated.”
 I asked who liberated what?
-And I got the answer of: It is the free army liberating it from the army of Assad.”
+And I got the answer of: It is the free army liberating it from the military of Assad.”

-In the morning I was talking to a Syrian friend who woke up on a post of his nephew in Aleppo saying that they are moving out. “ But I was thinking they already moved to this house because it was safe last year”.
+In the morning I was talking to a Syrian friend who woke up on a post of his nephew in Aleppo saying that they are moving out. “ But I thought they already moved to this house because it was safe last year.”
 He told me with worries filling the tone of his voice.

 Seeing Syrians in Cairo made me feel the pain of diaspora that never heals.
 There is something that is broken in each and everyone’s eye.
 Those who are supposed to be luckier than those whose fate was in the sea, or probably those who are facing their face on the grounds of Syria.

 While I never supported the Syrian system since the outbreak of the Arab spring.
 Believing that people choice should be respected.
 I have come to a certain understanding that if there is anything that still keeps Syria as Syria, it is the presence of that system.
 I was argued with a friend that there is nothing that is left in Syria.
 It is a collateral damage.
 Of course, it is true.
 But then you look at the people.
 Those fractioned amid all those factions of different sects and directions, who are abused along this way.

 We as people are watching from the comfort of our distance cheering to one side over the other, not giving the slightest emotion of the humanity that is being spilled in blood over there.
 All those victims of Syrian people who no one cares if they lived or perished, as long as they are counted on this side or the other.